pRizz/SVG-Navigator---Chrome-Extension/README.md

 Acknowledgements
 -----------------------------
 Concept originally created by Asad Akram, Ryan Oblenida aka Mr. O, and Peter Ryszkiewicz at the Illinois Institute of Technology.
 Adapted as a Google Chrome extension by Peter Ryszkiewicz.
 Work was inspired by Kevin Lindsey at http://www.kevlindev.com/index.htm.
+Illustrations by Cara Stemo.